-Understanding when planktonic Polydora larvae are most abundant in Washington State will be important for shellfish growers managing infestations, as Polydora colonize hosts during the larval phase.
-Generally, planktonic larval abundance tends to correlate with temperature and phytoplankton abundance, but temporal patterns vary geographically (Blake and Arnofsky 1999; Dorsett 1961).
-In Maine and New Zealand, Polydora larvae are reportedly only in the water column during spring and summer months (March to September) and in Maine peak abundance occurs in May and June (Blake 1969a; Blake 1969b; Handley and Bergquist 1997).
-In the Sea of Japan off the coast of Russia, Polydora spp. larvae are present year round, but abundance peaks in May, then persists at moderate levels through October (Omel’yanenko, Kulikova and Pogodin 2004).
-In the Gulf of Mexico, Polydora larvae are found in the water column year-round (Cole 2018; Hopkins 1958), and larval abundance peaks in May and/or November, depending on the location (Cole 2018).
+Understanding when planktonic mud worm larvae are most abundant in Washington State will be important for shellfish growers interested in managing infestations.
+Generally, planktonic larval abundance tends to correlate with temperature and phytoplankton abundance, but temporal patterns vary geographically (Blake & Arnofsky 1999; Dorsett 1961).
+In Maine and New Zealand, mud worm larvae are reportedly only observed in the water column during spring and summer months (March to September) and in Maine peak abundance occurs in May and June (Blake 1969a; Blake 1969b; Handley & Bergquist 1997).
+In the Sea of Japan off the coast of Russia, larvae are present year-round, but abundance peaks in May, then persists at moderate levels through October (Omel’yanenko, Kulikova & Pogodin 2004).
+In the Gulf of Mexico, mud worm larvae are found in the water column year-round (Cole 2018; Hopkins 1958), and larval abundance peaks in May and/or November, depending on the location (Cole 2018).
 The breeding season can also vary within a region.
-For instance, in northern Japan (Hokkaido), P. breeding occurs during the warmest months, from August to October (Sato-Okoshi, Sugawara, Nomura 1990).
-In contrast, in northeastern Japan, Polydora larvae (species not reported) are most abundant during winter and spring months, from December through June, and loosely coincide with phytoplankton blooms (Abe, Sato-Okoshi and Endo 2011).
-Although it has not been confirmed in the field, laboratory experiments indicate that diatoms may be an important larval food source for some Polydora species, as opposed to flagellates, and thus larval abundances or recruitment could coincide with diatom blooms (Anger, Anger and Hagmeier 1986).
+In northern Japan (Hokkaido), P. variegata breeding occurs during the warmest months, from August to October (Sato-Okoshi, Sugawara, & Nomura 1990).
+In contrast, in northeastern Japan, Polydora larvae (species not reported) are most abundant during winter and spring months, from December through June, and loosely coincide with phytoplankton blooms (Abe, Sato-Okoshi & Endo 2011).
+Although it has not been confirmed in the field, laboratory experiments indicate that diatoms may be an important larval food source for some mud worm species, as opposed to flagellates, and thus larval abundances or recruitment could coincide with diatom blooms (Anger, Anger & Hagmeier 1986).
+In Washington State, phytoplankton blooms peak in late winter or spring (Horner et al. 2005), but smaller, successive blooms occur throughout the summer and into fall (Nakata & Newton 2000; Winter, Banse & Anderson 1975).
+It is therefore likely that mud worm larvae will be most abundant in Washington State in the spring but remain present through fall.
+Studies are needed to identify the seasons of greatest transmission risk and the drivers of high mud worm larval abundance in Washington State.
+These studies should be prioritized in South Puget Sound where Poydora spp. have already been observed and the majority of oyster aquaculture operations are established.

+Factors that influence mud worm recruitment